Help Your Child to Stop Bedwetting

 Step 8: Medications for Dry Nights

 To help these bladder-training techniques work, give reinforcements.
 Place a reward chart (sticker charts are packaged with the bladder-conditioning devices, or let the child pick favorite stickers) near his bed and let him chart “D” for dry nights and “W” for wet nights.
 After so many D’s, he gets an agreed-upon prize.
 (Better than a “thing” reward; try a social reward, such as a special outing at a place of his choice.)
 Soon you can phase out the rewards as the waking up dry and the feeling of mastery over his bladder becomes its own reward.
 As further motivation to listen to his bladder signals, encourage your child to spend overnights at the homes of friends and to go to camp—where he is more than likely to sleep in a cabin with at least one other bedwetter.
 He will soon learn that there are other members of the nighttime wet set and he is not the only one in the world who wets his bed.
 Parents, you are a valuable part of the controlling bedwetting team.
 These do-it-yourself steps are the basis of commercial programs that charge $1,000 to $1,500 to stop bedwetting.
-Consider these steps toward dry nights as an opportunity to reconnect to your child and help him gain control over his bladder.
-Parenting the child through the developmental stage from wet to dry nights is another demand on your time and energy, yet the memories of your patience and understanding last a lifetime.
+Consider nighttime wetting an opportunity to connect with your child and work with him or her to develop the proper management program for your family.
+Engage in open, honest communication with your child and let them know you are not upset or disappointed, which can help ease the stress of bedwetting.